 There may be certain herbs that have compound that could act as COX-2 inhibitors, but more research is needed.
 One such herb could be hops.
+COX-2 inhibitors reduce inflammation without the risk of ulceration and kidney damage.

 Inhibition of COX isoforms by nutraceuticals.